 Don’t forget about the humble pack of playing cards.
 There’s so much you can do with them.
 From playing card games like snap, rummy to building elaborate structures.

 Doing craft is a great activity for kids of all ages.
 We have a standard craft kit full of coloured paper, textas, crayons, stickers, feathers, pom poms and glue that can be pulled out for some fun.
 If you don’t have lots of craft supplies, just hunt around your house.
 Paper towel rolls, old newspapers and magazines, aluminium foil, pens, pencils can all be used to create artistic works.
+If you have school-aged kids, use your Creative Kids Voucher to order an arts and craft supply box.
+We’ve put together a list of Creative Kids Voucher kits available to order with your $100 voucher.

 Cardboard box fun